-It’s not just the population growth that makes it an active and enticing market, but also the high volume of attractive real estate properties, the diverse cultural offerings, and the fact that it’s a travel destination for large segments of the population.
-It’s also a central hub for international business, especially from South America.
+It’s not just the population growth that makes it an active and enticing market, but also the high volume of attractive real estate properties, the diverse cultural offerings, and the fact that it’s a travel destination for national and international travelers.
+With direct transportation access by land, air, and sea, it’s also a central hub for international business, especially from South America.

-With growing investment from global players in China, Canada, Germany, Singapore, Saudi Arabia, and Qatar up substantially coinciding with the current economic conditions, there are many reasons why South Florida remains a popular place for commercial real estate investments.
-All of these aforementioned factors aggregate to continually make it a hot investment opportunity.
+Florida’s commercial real estate market receives continual, major investments from global players in China, Canada, Germany, Singapore, Saudi Arabia, and Qatar.
+This substantial influx of capital coinciding with the current economic conditions provides a solid foundation for why South Florida remains a popular place for commercial real estate investments.
+All of these aforementioned factors aggregate to continually make it a hot commercial real estate investment opportunity.

-Below are the top 7 reasons why South Florida is one of the best commercial real estate markets for investors, including: population & business growth, business incentives, foreign investments, & high yields on investments.
+Below are the top 9 reasons why South Florida is one of the best commercial real estate markets for investors, including: fiscal stability, population & business growth, business incentives, workforce, foreign investments, & high yields on investments.

 Miami also ranks 8th in terms of business growth since 2010 (+2% per year), and 18th for wage growth (+3.3% per year) with both measurements outpacing the national average, 0.7% and 1.9% respectively.

 A growing population and rising incomes pair well for stimulating the economy in any region.
-These factors combine to create a solid foundation for the witnessed retail growth in South Florida.
+These factors combine to create a solid foundation for the continued retail market growth in South Florida.

-The $1.7 billion Miami Worldcenter, a 450K square foot project set to be completed in June 2019, and $1 billion Brickell City Centre are among the largest construction projects in downtown Miami.
+Retail growth in South Florida is also exemplified by the the $1.7 billion Miami Worldcenter, a 450K square foot project set to be complete in Q4 2019.
+The $1 billion Brickell City Centre is another example of major, innovative retail-based construction project that highlights the current state of investments in downtown Miami.

 Florida is attractive to businesses for a number of reasons.
-With no personal income tax, investors and entrepreneurs flock here to reduce their tax burden.
+With no personal income tax, inheritance tax, or estate tax, investors and entrepreneurs flock here to reduce their potential tax burden.

-According to Chief Executive Magazine, Florida is the #2 rated state for business and according to Tax Foundation, it is the #1 tax climate in the southeast, and #4 in the nation.
-For these reasons, 20% of US businesses that export are located in Florida.
-The state also ranks 5th nationwide in high-tech employment.
+According to Chief Executive Magazine, Florida is the #2 rated state for business and according to Tax Foundation, it is the #1 tax climate in the southeast, and Kiplinger ranks it #4 in the nation.
+For these reasons, 20% of US businesses that export goods are located in Florida.

-To further bolster the state’s standing as far as taxes and personal investments are concerned, Retirementliving.com ranks Florida as the #5 most tax-friendly state for retirement, and Kiplinger ranks it #8 for the same category.
+To further bolster the state’s standing as far as taxes and personal investments are concerned, Retirementliving.com ranks Florida as the #5 most tax-friendly state for retirement, and Kiplinger ranks it #5 (moved up from #8 in 2017) for the same category.

 Various factors (cost of living, tax rates, average income, etc) help illustrate why Florida is a perennial favorite for business and personal finance.

-That growth has been driven by a larger number of countries as well, with new investments from Canada, Spain, Germany, UAE, and China.
+That growth has been driven by a larger number of countries as well, with new investments from Canada, the Netherlands, Luxembourg, Ireland, Spain, Germany, United Arab Emirates, and China.
 Latin American countries suffering from poor economic performance are investing heavily as well as they see South Florida commercial real estate as a haven for capital.

 To further illustrate these international investments, Florida’s commercial real estate market is ranked #1 for international investors as previously mentioned.
-Specifically, South Florida presents a wealth of opportunities for these investors with Orlando, Tampa, West Palm Beach, Ft Lauderdale, and Miami as anchoring cities.
+The Sunshine State presents a wealth of opportunities for these investors with Orlando, Tampa, West Palm Beach, Ft Lauderdale, and Miami as anchoring cities.